EasyRPG/Player/README.md

 - SDL2 for screen backend support.
 - Pixman for low level pixel manipulation.
 - libpng for PNG image support.
-- zlib for XYZ image support.
+- zlib for XYZ image and ZIP archive support.
-- fmtlib for interal logging.
+- fmtlib for text formatting and interal logging.

 ### extended / recommended